 The Reproducibilitea Journal Club is organized by Sam Teplitzky (Open Science Librarian at the UC Berkeley Library) and Katie Hoeberling (Senior Program Manager, Berkeley Initiative for Transparency in the Social Sciences (BITSS), as part of Berkeley’s growing open science community.

 The journal club meets monthly (via zoom in 2021) and is open to everyone across UC Berkeley, from any discipline or department.

-We meet every second Thursday, 17:00-18:00, ONLINE for the foreseeable future.
-Get in touch via email!
+Please get in touch via email!
 3 ECTS can be obtained for regular participation.
 Read the paper and come by for tea and discussion!